 \subsection{Preinitial and Subterminal Coincidence}

 We now wish to show that in a CLDC, being preinitial is equivalent to being subterminal.
-To do so, let us first give an equivalent characterization of being preinitial or subterminal using the mix maps.
+To do so, let us first give an equivalent characterization for preinitial or subterminal objects using the mix maps.

 \begin{lemma} Let $A$ be an object in a CLDC.
 Then: \begin{enumerate}[label=(\roman*)] \item $A$ is preinitial if and only if the following equalities hold:

 \item $A$ is subterminal if and only if the following equations hold.